Thraka/thraka.github.io/articles/getting-started-sadconsole-core-cli-template.md

 This page describes how to create a new project with the SadConsole templates hosted on [NuGet](https://www.nuget.org/packages/SadConsole.Templates/).
 This template creates a .NET Core project.
 The .NET Core SDK includes easy ways to create a project, add references, and build/compile, with or without an editor.

+If you don't want to install and use the SadConsole templates, you can create a new project with the MonoGame for .NET Core template.
+For more information, see [Create a new SadConsole .NET Core project](getting-started-sadconsole-core-standard.md).

 You can also [create a new project in Visual Studio](getting-started-sadconsole-core-visualstudio.md).

 ## Prerequisites

 [Download and install the .NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 You can use .NET Core 2.1 or .NET Core 3.1.
 To see what versions you have, run `dotnet --info`.
 If this command fails, your install may have failed, you don't have .NET Core, or it's not added to your terminal path variable.

->[!NOTE]
->.NET Core 3.1 allows you to hide the console window that is automatically generated with a .NET Core app.

 ## Create your working folder